otti/EthSwitch/README.md

 3. This switch is not cheap.
 This 8 channel version with white buttons has a recommended retail price incl.
 VAT of 165.35 €!
 Additionally you need the in-/output hardware on the controller side.

 ## Solution
 I created a PCB which has exactly the same outline like the original PCB used in the Jung switch.
 The position of the switches, the LEDs and the mounting holes are also identical.
 Also the 3D printed case has the same dimensions.
-All visible parts are the original buttons and the transparent cover purchased from Jung.
+After being installed, all visible parts are the original buttons and the transparent cover purchased from Jung.
 So this device is visually indistinguishable from the original.

 The main components on the PCB are:
 - POE logic